What happens to turkeys who get pardoned by the president? - NewsBreak

 But what happens to these pardoned turkeys after they leave the White House?

-Historically, the pardoned turkeys have been shipped off to “a variety of places,” according to Beth Breeding, a representative of the National Turkey Federation.Biden to transfer power to Harris while he gets colonoscopy
+Historically, the pardoned turkeys have been shipped off to “a variety of places,” according to Beth Breeding, a representative of the National Turkey Federation.Don’t feel like cooking?
+These restaurants offer complete Thanksgiving feasts to-go

 The National Turkey Federation, or NTF, has supplied turkeys for the White House’s annual Turkey Day festivities since 1947.
 That year, the Truman administration encouraged Americans to partake in “poultryless Thursdays” to conserve grain, but soon faced backlash from the poultry industry — who pointed out that Thanksgiving takes place on Thursdays.
 After ditching its promotion of “poultryless Thursdays,” the Truman administration accepted its first turkey from the NTF “and established an annual news niche that endures today,” according to the White House Historical Association.